 It’s safe to say that the days of running a business with one of two business applications are over.
 Nowadays, companies are using multiple apps to accomplish their day-to-day tasks and to improve the customer experience.
-However, leveraging multiple apps can bring many challenges, especially when it comes to integration.
+However, leveraging multiple apps can bring many challenges, especially regarding integration.

 According to this recent report, “on average, organizations are using 1,020 individual applications across their business.”
 And despite that huge number, a relatively small number (29%) are integrated or connected together.
 In fact, the report showed that 89% of companies are suffering from integration challenges with new technologies and solutions.

-In this blog, we’ll look at 3 major challenges businesses face in integrating apps, and show you how you can overcome them.
+In this blog, we’ll look at three major challenges businesses face in integrating apps, and show you how you can overcome them.

 One of the greatest challenges businesses face when integrating their business applications is cost.
 Connecting different applications and finding the resources it would take to actually make it happen often seems out of reach for teams with limited resources.